 A set of daemons, called DaemonSet in Kubernetes manifests, manages a group of replicated pods.
 Usually, the daemon set follows a one-pod-per-node model.
 As you add nodes to a node pool, the daemon set automatically distributes the pod workload to the new nodes as needed.

-Source: DaemonSet in the Google Cloud Platform documentation □ deployment deployment controller
+Source: DaemonSet [□] in the Google Cloud documentation

+deployment

 A Kubernetes deployment represents a set of multiple, identical pods.
 Deployment runs multiple replicas of your application and automatically replaces any instances that fail or become unresponsive.